qiita-spots/qp-fastp-minimap2/README.rst

 This package includes the qp-fastp-minimap2 Qiita plugin.

-#TODO: Add a description of the processing commands added in this plugin.

 How to test this package?
 -------------------------
 In order to test the qp-fastp-minimap2 package, a local